Daichi9764/UCRM/docs/UtilisationApplication/EN-import-modified-group-addresses-into-ets-6.md

 ## Importer le projet modifié dans ETS 6
-Open ETS software and click on import.
+Open the project before changes in ETS.
+In the Group Adresses Window, right click on Group Adress, then choose import group address.
 ![import](pictures/3.PNG)
-Select your project ( the .xml, not the .knxproj !) and click on open.
+Select the file UpdatedGroupAddresses.xml.
 ![open](pictures/4.PNG)
+Note : ETS use a signature system.
+You cannot import a .knxproj that have been modified outside ETS.